unicode-org/icu4x/docs/tutorials/cargo.md

 ## Cargo.toml with Baked Provider

+It is possible to auto-generate baked data in your build.rs.
+Use caution with this approach since it will make your build.rs file access the network and therefore be potentially non-deterministic; do not do this if you plan to have other people depending on your crate!

-If you wish to bake in data auto-generated in your build.rs, you need to add additional dependencies as follows:
+If you wish to proceed, you need to add additional dependencies as follows:

 ```toml
 [package]